CRISLoc: Reconstructable CSI Fingerprintingfor Indoor Smartphone Localization: CSI Filtering and Anomaly Detection

 \subsubsection{CSI Calibration}

-The CSI data extracted from smartphones cannot be directly used due to that the automatic gain control (AGC) scheme at the receiver magnifies the amplitude of the original CSI.
+The CSI data extracted from smartphones cannot be directly used due to that the AGC scheme at the receiver magnifies the amplitude of the original CSI.
 This is to say, the extracted CSI is multiplied by an unknown factor whose value changes as the user moves.
 As a result, the power of CSI no longer follows the basic path loss principle and the basic rationale of fingerprinting based localization fails miserably. \\

-To solve this problem, we propose to rescale the extracted CSI so that AGC is canceled using RSS based on the fact that RSS is obtained before AGC while CSI is obtained after AGC.
+To solve this problem, we propose to rescale the extracted CSI so that AGC is canceled using RSS based on the fact that RSS is obtained before AGC while CSI is obtained after AGC\cite{7786995}\cite{Halperin_csitool}.
 Since AGC is a linear time-invariant (LTI) system and is homogenious for every subcarrier, the ratio between the CSI of a couple of different subcarriers remains the same.
 Given that the sum of CSI squared over all the subcarriers should be consistent with RSS, we multiply the extracted CSI of all subcarriers by a single coefficient:

 which yields the CSI before AGC.
-Here, $CSI_i$ is the extracted CSI of the $i^{th}$ subcarrier and $RSS$ is the received signal quality in mW.
+Here, $CSI_i$ is the extracted CSI of the $i^{th}$ subcarrier and $RSS$ is the received signal quality in dBm{, which should be modified to mW}.
 In this way, the power of the rescaled CSI equals to the corresponding RSS and AGC is thus cancelled. \\

 The effectivenss of CSI calibration is demonstrated in Fig. \ref{fig: path loss}, where we plot the relative CSI amplitude on one subcarrier (shown in the z axis) in a 4.5 meters by 5 meters area for both uncalibrated and calibrated CSI.
 The origin of the figure is one corner of the area and the AP locates at (3.5, 2).
 It is easy to see that the uncalibrated CSI does not follow the signal path loss, while the calibrated CSI does: a smartphone closer to the AP usually collects a CSI with a larger amplitude.